fedspendingtransparency/data-act-broker-backend/doc/permissions.md

 The management system of the CAIA users and their associated roles is known as the [CAIA IIQ service](https://iiq.fiscal.treasury.gov/) (requires CAIA login).

 Each agency has assigned at least one **Agency Administrator** (also referred to as the **AppOwner**) that is responsible for managing the users and their associated roles within the agency.
 Each agency admin should be aware of the common workflows below.

 Each workflow will be referencing the [IIQ User Guide](https://caia.treasury.gov/developers/IIQUserGuide/) as it includes step-by-step instructions with screenshots.

-#### Agency Users: Requesting Broker Permission Roles within an Agency
+#### Requesting User Access

 Agency Administrators are unable to approve their own IIQ requests; **therefore, the user seeking access will need to self-request.**